aws-samples/mlops-pipeline-prestodb/blog_post.md

         Registry, and programmatically approved it.
 You can also approve the model manually on the [SageMaker Model Registry](https://docs.aws.amazon.com/sagemaker/latest/dg/model-registry.html)
-        page in SageMaker Studio as given in the screenshot below.
+        page in SageMaker Studio as given in the image below.

         ![](images/sagemaker_model_registry.png)

-    2.  **Read raw data for inference from PrestoDB and store in an Amazon S3 bucket**: In this step, once the latest model is approved, we fetch batch data from the PrestoDB instance and use that for our batch transform step.
-In this step, we use a [batch preprocess script](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/code/presto_preprocess_for_batch_inference.py) that is responsible for querying data from PrestoDB and saving in a batch directory within an S3 bucket.
-The query used to fetch batch data is configured within the config file by the user in the `transform_step` section.
+    2.  **Read raw data for inference from PrestoDB and store in an Amazon S3 bucket**: Once the latest model is approved, we fetch batch data from the PrestoDB instance and use that for the batch transform step.
+In this step, we use a [batch preprocess script](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/code/presto_preprocess_for_batch_inference.py) that queries data from PrestoDB and saves it in a batch directory within an S3 bucket.
+The query that is used to fetch batch data is configured by the user within the config file in the `transform_step` section.

         ``` python
         # declare the batch step that is called later in pipeline execution